wlydlut/C2F-DFT/README.md

 ## Training and Evaluation

-Training and testing instructions and visualization results for Image Deraining, Image Motion Deblurring, and Real Image Denoising are provied in the links below.
+Training and testing instructions and visualization results for Image Deraining, Image Deblurring, and Real Image Denoising are provied in the links below.

 <table>
   <tr>